ReGVD: Revisiting Graph Neural Networks for Vulnerability Detection: Experimental setup and results

 \subsection{Experimental setup}

-\paragraph{Dataset} We use the real-world benchmark dataset from CodeXGLUE \citep{CodeXGLUE2021} for vulnerability detection at the function level.\footnote{\url{https://github.com/microsoft/CodeXGLUE/tree/main/Code-Code/Defect-detection}} The dataset was firstly created by \citet{devign2019}, including 27,318 manually-labeled vulnerable or non-vulnerable functions extracted from security-related commits in two large and popular C programming language open-source projects (i.e., QEMU and FFmpeg) and diversified in functionality.
-Since \citet{devign2019} did not provide official training/validation/test sets, \citet{CodeXGLUE2021} combined these projects and then split into the training/validation/test sets.
-Table \ref{tab:datasets} reports the statistics of this benchmark dataset.
+\paragraph{Dataset} We use the real-world benchmark from CodeXGLUE \citep{CodeXGLUE2021} for vulnerability detection at the function level.\footnote{\url{https://github.com/microsoft/CodeXGLUE/tree/main/Code-Code/Defect-detection}} The dataset was firstly created by \citet{devign2019}, including 27,318 manually-labeled vulnerable or non-vulnerable functions extracted from security-related commits in two large and popular C programming language open-source projects (i.e., QEMU and FFmpeg) and diversified in functionality.
+Then \citet{CodeXGLUE2021} combined these projects and then split into the training/validation/test sets.

 \paragraph{Training protocol} We construct a 2-layer model, set the batch size to 128, and employ the Adam optimizer \citep{kingma2014adam} to train our model up to 100 epochs.
 As mentioned in Section \ref{subsec:rgnn}, we set the same hidden size (``hs'') for the hidden GNN layers, wherein we vary the size value in \{128, 256, 384\}.
 We vary the sliding window size (``ws'') in \{2, 3, 4, 5\} and the Adam initial learning rate (``lr'') in $\left\{1e^{-4}, 5e^{-4}, 1e^{-3}\right\}$.
 The final accuracy on the test set is reported for the best model checkpoint, which obtains the highest accuracy on the validation set.
-Table \ref{tab:optimalhypers} shows the optimal hyper-parameters for each setting in our ReGVD.

 \paragraph{Baselines}